willserna/Reto-Tecnico/README.md

 After Installation, this service is available on Port: 3000

 ### Frontend
-Web application that allows the user in a graphical interface to searche and create spacecrafts
+Web application that allows the user in a graphical interface to search and create spacecrafts

 located: space-ship